A place full of history

-For over nine centuries, Oelenberg Abbey, the only remaining monastery of the many which used to exist in this country, has kept the great monastic tradition alive in Alsace.
+For more than nine centuries, the Œlenberg Abbey, the only survivor of the many men’s monasteries that once existed in the country, has maintained the great monastic tradition in Alsace.
 Situated on one of the last hills of the Sundgau, 15 km west of Mulhouse, the abbey has shared the joys and misfortunes of this region.

-In 1046, Heilwige of Dabo, the countess of Eguisheim and mother of Pope Leo IX, founded on the hill (berg), along a stream (oelen), a priory of regular canons of Saint Augustine.
-This was most probably for her son Gerard ‘s soul to rest in peace.
-He had died tragically in the course of a quarrel with the count of Ribeaupierre.
-Leo IX consecrated the church in 1049 and laid down there relics of the martyr Saint Romain.
-Very prosperous in the 13th century, the monastery was left in ruins by wars of the 14th century.
+In 1046, Heilwige de Dabo, Countess of Eguisheim and mother of Pope Leo IX, founded a priory of Canons Regular of Saint Augustine on the hill (Berg), along a stream (Oelen), probably for the repose of the soul of her son Gérard, who had died tragically during a quarrel with the Count of Ribeaupierre.
+Leo IX consecrated the church in 1049 and deposited the relics of Saint Romain, a martyr, there.
+Very prosperous in the 13th century, the monastery was ruined by wars in the 14th century.
 Its decline continued until the 16th century.
-In 1626, the abbey became a property of the Jesuit college of Freiburg im Breisgau, then it belonged to the University of this same city in 1774.
-At the time of the French Revolution, the abbey buildings were sold to a industrialist from Mulhouse.
-The building was then sold on to a priest in 1821; the former monastery became then a girl boarding school.
+In 1626, the abbey passed to the Jesuit college of Freiburgim Breisgau, then to the university of the same city in 1774.
+During the Revolution, the abbey buildings were sold to an industrialist from Mulhouse.
+In 1821, the former monastery was sold to a priest and became a boarding school for young girls.

-The monks started farming the land.
-They went through difficult times: famine in 1846, fires and epidemics.
-Nevertheless the monastery became prosperous.
-An intense activity was prevailing.
-In addition to the farm and the mill, there was a brewery, a cheese factory, a bakery & a printing press; almost all the trades were represented.
-Dom Ephrem Van der Meulen, the abbot from 1850 to 1884, built up a rich library.
-Oelenberg founded a monastery in Germany, in the diocese of Aix-la-Chapelle in 1862: Mariawald, near Heimbach.
-At the beginning of the 20th century, the abbey was sheltering 200 monks: 80 priests and 120 brethren converts.
-Oelenberg was by then a very famous religious, intellectual and economic centre.
+The monks put the agricultural estate into operation.
+They experienced difficult times: famine in 1846, fires, epidemics.
+However, the prosperity of the monastery grew.
+Intense activity reigned there.
+In addition to the farm and the mill, there was a brewery, a cheese factory, a bakery, a printing house; almost every trade was represented.
+Dom Ephrem Van der Meulen, abbot from 1850 to 1884, built up a rich library. Œlenberg founded a monastery in Germany, in the diocese of Aachen in 1862: Mariawald, near Heimbach.
+At the beginning of the 20th century, the abbey had 200 monks: 80 priests and 120 lay brothers. Œlenberg was then a very famous religious, intellectual and economic centre.

-The First World War was to destroy this expansion: the buildings were bombed and the monks had to scatter.
+The First World War was to destroy all this development: the buildings were bombed and the monks had to disperse.
 The reconstruction was difficult.
-A group of monks of German origin went in 1925 to settle down in Austria at Our Lady of Engelszell, between Passau and Linz, on the banks of the Danube.
-They gave this ancient secularized Cistercian abbey a new life.
-Oelenberg suffered a second destruction in 1944-45, as bad as the previous one.
-The Strasburg diocese and its congregations contributed generously to the reconstruction, while monks coming from Zundert (Netherlands) helped the highly distressed community to come back to life and hope.
-A new stage was now starting.
+In 1925, a group of monks of German origin settled in Austria, at Our Lady of Engelszell, between Passau and Linz, on the banks of the Danube.
+They revived this former secularised Cistercian abbey. Œlenberg was destroyed for a second time in 1944-45, just as badly as the previous one.
+The diocese of Strasbourg and its faithful contributed generously to the reconstruction, while monks from Zundert (Netherlands) came to support the severely tested community, which regained life and hope.
+A new stage was then opened.

-Another chapel called “du Mont des Oliviers” was an isolated building in the 12th century.
-It was later integrated into the other buildings and used as a cellar until 1895.
-At which point in time, it was dismantled and rebuilt stone by stone into the present noviciate in 1921.
-Its lower parts are Romanesque; the keystones of the vault are Gothic.
-In the chapter there is a recently restored exposed painting from the 18th century representing the scene of the “Lactation of St Bernard”.
-It comes from the Cistercian abbey of Lucelle along with three other relics from the same era.
-The abbey of Lucelle disappeared at the French Revolution.
+Another chapel called “of the Mount of Olives” was an isolated building in the 12th century.
+Later, it was included in the other buildings and served as a cellar until 1895.
+At that time, it was dismantled stone by stone and rebuilt in the present novitiate in 1921.
+Its lower parts are Romanesque; the keystones are Gothic.
+In the Chapter, an 18th century painting, recently restored, is displayed, representing the scene of “the lactation of Saint Bernard”.
+It comes, along with three other reliquaries from the same period, from the Cistercian Abbey of Lucelle which disappeared during the Revolution.

-Nowadays, the monastery owns a large library with more than one hundred thousand books.
+Nowadays, the monastery has an important library of more than one hundred thousand books.

 Between difficulties and projects

-Our house is big and there are many outbuildings.
-For six years we have been involved in necessary and urgent renovation work to improve our environment and make it more in keeping with today’s needs and norms: repair work at the hostelry and kitchen, refitting of community rooms, modernisation of the mill, and renovation of septic tanks… We keep searching & thinking up solutions for the parts which are classified as National Heritage.
-Some day, we will perhaps be able to open some historical and cultural “treasures” of our monastery to the public.
+Our house is large and the outbuildings are numerous.
+For the past five years, we have been engaged in indispensable and urgent renovations and adaptations to improve our living environment and make it more in line with today’s needs and standards: renovation of the guesthouse and kitchen, rearrangement of the community areas, modernisation of the mill, renovation of the septic tanks… We are continuing our reflection in search of solutions, especially with regard to the parts of the buildings classified by the Monuments Historiques.
+One day, perhaps it will be possible for us to open to the public some of the historical and cultural “treasures” of our monastery.